consoledotdev/home/content/tools/server-monitoring.md

 {{< tools/category-review/card-heading name="OpenTSDB" thumbnail="/img/favicons/opentsdb.net.png" url="http://opentsdb.net/" score="none" >}}

 OpenTSDB is a time series database built on top of Hadoop and HBase.
-It's a good option if you need to store a huge volume of time series data but it’s not a monitoring system by itself.
+It's a good option if you need to store a huge volume of time series data but it's not a monitoring system by itself.

 Running HBase/Hadoop can also be a huge operational challenge, so if you are